SidneyFC17/fieloelr/doc/UC-ELR-0003-Create Module.md

 ##### 12. Edit a non active module that has no related module response changing the “Question Pool” field from “null” to “not null” (step 11 of basic module)
    1. The administrator presses the Edit button
-   2. The administrator changes the “Question Pool” field from “null” by filling it with a number greater than 0
+   2. The administrator changes the “Question Pool” field from “null” to a number greater than 0
    3. The administrator presses the Save button
    4. The system updates the module
    5. The system updates all the “Correct Weight” fields from the related questions with the value 1